 Utility of the new hypothesis

 We presented a new theoretical framework to evaluate the metabolic vulnerability of trees to multiple future frequent and severe stress or perturbations.
-This framework helps us evaluate and understand the metabolic status of mature trees at a given time point, integrating the life history traits and storage dynamics of trees.
+This framework helps us evaluate and understand the metabolic status of mature trees at a given time, integrating the life history traits and storage dynamics of trees.
 From this metabolic state, we can estimate the potential turnover times of accessible NSC reserves, which influence the time trees can rely on those reserves to survive and recover from stress or perturbations.

 This theory also has the potential to help us understand patterns of recovery and adaptation in adult trees.
 Evaluating how NSC turnover times change in response to stress and perturbation by measuring changes in the metabolic safety margin will help us understand how NSC dynamics are affected by environmental changes and assess the capacity of trees to recover.
 Information regarding the accessibility of NSC reserves and changes in NSC turnover times in response to environmental changes is still scarce.
 Our proposed framework offers a viable alternative to evaluate how apparent NSC turnover times change when trees are exposed to environmental changes or face multiple perturbations.